Payment and Direct Deposit

 Undergraduate Teaching Assistant 2 (UTA 2)

 A Marker is an employee appointed to a position which involves only marking without substantial student contact.
-The previous Marker classification was limited to marking duties that were objective only, such as true/false or multiple choice type examinations.
-The new classification is intended to capture any TA appointment that is marking only, and as long as instructional feedback is not being provided to the student as part of the marking assignment.
-PLEASE NOTE: At present (September 2018), we do not employ anyone at a “Marker” designation.
+This classification is intended to capture any TA appointment that is marking only, and as long as instructional feedback is not being provided to the student as part of the marking assignment.
+PLEASE NOTE: At present (2022), we do not employ anyone at a “Marker” designation.

 Vacation Entitlement for CUPE 2278